Tyler Bowen

-Tyler Bowen (born July 12, 1989) is an American football coach who is the offensive coordinator and quarterbacks coach at Virginia Tech Hokies football.
-He previously served as the tight ends coach for the Jacksonville Jaguars of the National Football League (NFL), an assistant coach at Penn State University, University of Maryland, College Park, Fordham University and Towson University.
+Tyler Bowen (born July 12, 1989) is an American football coach who is the offensive line coach at Ohio State.
+He previously served as the offensive coordinator and quarterbacks coach at Virginia Tech, prior to that, Bowen was the tight ends coach for the Jacksonville Jaguars of the National Football League (NFL), an assistant coach at Penn State, Maryland, Fordham, and Towson.

-Early years
+Early life and playing career

 Bowen is a native of Helena, Georgia.

-Playing career

-College

 From 2007 to 2009, Bowen played college football as an offensive lineman at the University of Maryland, College Park.
 During the 2010 season under the tutelage of head coach Ralph Friedgen and offensive coordinator James Franklin, he helped Maryland post a 9–4 record.

 Coaching career

 Maryland

 Bowen began his coaching career at his alma mater, the University of Maryland, College Park, as a graduate assistant under head coach Randy Edsall.
 During his two seasons as a graduate assistant at Maryland, Bowen worked with the offensive linemen and the wide receivers.